 Contact us or complete the form on the right to receive a quote and get started.

-The document to use is a UCC-1 form, also known as a Financial Statement.
-When a lender (Secured Party) secures interest in a borrower’s (Debtor’s) personal property used as collateral, the lender files form UCC-1 with the Secretary of State Office or equivalent state records office.
+The document to use is a UCC-1 form, also known as a Financing Statement.
+When a lender (Secured Party) secures interest in a borrower’s (Debtor’s) personal property used as collateral, the lender files form UCC-1 with the Secretary of State Office or equivalent local records office.

 If the debtor is:

 The County Recorder will file a UCC Financing Statement when a piece of personal property which has been attached to real property in such a way as to become part of real property.
 When filing a UCC with the County Recorder, the UCC1AD addendum must be used.
 Box 12 must be checked and a description of real property must be included in box 14.